Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMSecureWebServer/README.md

 }
 ```

-## Create a certificate and store in Azure key Vault.
+## Create a certificate and store in Azure key Vault

 For this article we’ll use a self signed certificate.

 ```bash